Lavender (Xun Yi Cao)

-Key TCM Actions & Medicinal Uses: Clears Heat/Expels Toxicity: palpation’s, anger, acne, wounds, lice, scabies, intestinal worms, scalds, sore throat, cough.
-Expels Wind/Relieves Itching: cold and flu caused by wind heat, fever, eczema, rashes (including nettle rash), bites and headaches.
-Reduces Inflammation: eye infections, ulcers, gangrene.
-Circulates Qi: asthma, bronchitis, depression, flatulence, low back pain.
-Promotes Menstration/Aids Childbirth: infertility, expels after birth, soothes child birthing.
+Medicinal Uses: Palpitations, anger, acne, wounds, lice, scabies, intestinal worms, scalds, sore throat, cough, cold and flu caused by Wind Heat, fever, eczema, rashes (including nettle rash), bites and headaches, eye infections, ulcers, gangrene, asthma, bronchitis, depression, flatulence, low back pain, infertility, expels after birth, soothes child birthing.

 Flavors/Temps: Pungent, a Bit Bitter, Cool, Drying

-Caution: Very safe, HOWEVER, remember not to use the essential oil internally!
+Caution: Considered very safe.
+Remember not to use the essential oil internally!
 Used in too large a dose it can become poisonous and cause death by convulsions.

 Remember not to use the essential oil internally!
 Used in too large a dose it behaves like a poison and can cause death by convulsions.

-For centuries, lavender has been believed to inflame the passions and be an aphrodisiac.
+For centuries, lavender has been believed to be an aphrodisiac that can inflame the passions!

 A cooled strong tea made with lavender can be used to wash your scalp and help prevent dandruff.

 How to use Lavender (Xun Yi Cao) and take FULL advantage of it's healing powers!